Exploring Fuji Five Lakes: 3 Days in Kawaguchiko Itinerary

 I booked the highway bus from Tokyo Station to Kawaguchiko Station (buses also depart from Shinjuku Station).
 The bus travels directly between the two stations, with no transfers required and takes around 2 hours.

-I purchased our tickets with Fujikyu Bus from Japan Bus Online and simply showed the driver our electronic tickets when boarding.
-This cost ¥2,060 per adult (2023 pricing).
+I purchased our tickets with Fujikyu Bus on their Fuji Five Lakes Liner from Japan Bus Online and simply showed the driver our electronic tickets when boarding.
+This costs ¥2,200 per adult (2025 pricing).

 By Train

 Catch the JR Chuo Line from Shinjuku Station to Otsuki Station, and transfer to the Fujikyu Line to Kawaguchiko Station.
-This takes around 2 – 2.5 hours and costs ¥3,530 on the Limited Express train from Shinjuku.
+This takes around 2 – 2.5 hours and costs around ¥3,200 on the Limited Express train from Shinjuku (less stops), or about 2 hour 45 minutes and ¥2,500 on the Rapid train from Shinjuku (more stops).

-In summary, getting the highway bus is often the cheapest and quickest route.
+As you can see, getting the highway bus is usually the cheapest and quickest route.
 Book your tickets a few days in advance, especially if travelling during peak periods.

 How to Get Around Kawaguchiko and Fuji Five Lakes

-The easiest way to get around the Fuji Five Lakes area is by rental car, especially if you’re planning to visit the other lakes or other attractions.
+The easiest way to get around the Fuji Five Lakes area is by rental car, especially if you’re planning to visit the other lakes or attractions outside of Kawaguchiko.

 It’s also possible to get around by bus, but as we wanted to visit some attractions early in the morning and visit the other lakes, we decided for the convenience it was worth the cost to hire a car for our 3 days in Kawaguchiko.